 Some Recent Employers: Allstate, AquaQ Analytics, Citigroup, Deloitte, First Derivatives, Jane Street, Mercer, PwC, Randox, Seagate, Teach First, UCAS

 Maths (Further Study): MSc Risk Management, MSc Software Development, MSc Geographical Information Systems, PGCE, PhD

 Physics (Further Study): PhD, MSc Advanced Mechanical Engineering, MSc Computational Finance, MSc Physics, MSc Quantum Fields & Fundamental Forces, MSc Astrophysics, MSc Software Development, PGCE,

 Non-graduate jobs: As with all programmes at all universities, some graduates have not gone into graduate level work.
 Recent roles have included: Bar Staff, Sales Assistant, Receptionist, Customer Adviser and Classroom Assistant

-There can be many reasons to explain why graduates go into non-graduate jobs, including saving for further study, getting relevant work experience, wanting to take some time-out, but often it is due to a lack of career planning prior to graduating.
-Reviewing these careers resources and taking advantage of opportunities to Go Further will help to ensure that you fulfil your career potential.
-If you wish to book an appointment to discuss your options and plan your career you can do this through myfuture.
+There can be many reasons to explain why graduates go into non-graduate jobs, including getting relevant work experience, wanting to take some time-out, but often it is due to a lack of career planning prior to graduating.
+Reviewing these careers resources and taking advantage of opportunities to develop skills and experience during your time at Queen's will help to ensure that you fulfil your career potential.
+If you wish to book an appointment to discuss your options and plan your career you can do this through MyFuture.